Tues, March 11, 2014 - The application deadline has been extended to April 21!

 The Program Fee will be charged automatically to your student account upon registration and can be paid online through your MyUW account.
 Please note: Students do not register themselves for this program.
 The Office of International Programs will register the student once the Administrative Fee and all appropriate program documents have been received.

 Students receiving financial aid which they intend to apply toward the program cost should consult with a financial aid adviser before applying to the program.
 Some sources of funding, i.e. the GI Bill, may not cover the cost of study abroad programs.
 Check with a financial aid advisor to understand how your funds apply toward study abroad.
 Please bring the student financial aid budget form with you to your meeting.
-[Link to download the student financial aid budget form coming soon]
+[Click to view and print]

 Be aware that you may not receive financial aid in time to cover initial program costs.
 You should be prepared to pay your expenses out of pocket until your financial aid is dispersed.
 The deadline for program payment cannot be waived or postponed.